lynerlwl/lynerlwl.github.io/src/phd/exploration.md

 You realise what you missed when writing.
 We do not learn from the research paper on learning a new concept.
 We identify the gap and trend from the paper, then learn the fundamentals from the textbook.
 Learning takes time, quite some time.
 Why so?
 If you know a bit of something, then quickly go to the next concept.
 What's the implication?
 It will cause a learning gap, a serious problem we must solve.
 For example, we know 80% of Concept 1 and then learn Concept 2.
 That missing 20% is crucial to understanding Concept 2.

-Next, we will look at proposal defence.
+Next, we will look at proposal defence (in progress).